embark-framework/embark-site/source/_posts/2019-02-04-building-a-decentralized-reddit-with-embark-part-1.md

 And with that, our Smart Contract is pretty much done!
 Just to make sure that everything is compiling smoothly, we can execute `embark build --contracts` in case there's no existing Embark instance watching our work already.

-Here's the complete Smart Contract code:
+Here's the complete Smart Contract code (you can also find it in [this repository](https://github.com/embark-framework/dreddit-tutorial):

 <pre class="solidity">
 <button class="btn" data-clipboard-target="#cmd-10"><img class="clippy" width="13" src="/img/clippy.svg" alt="Copy to clipboard"></button>